Malpractice Trial Lawyers: Serious or Fatal Infection

 A life-threatening post-surgical infection is often an end result of a chain of medical errors.
 From the surgeon to the nurse to the attending physician, all may have played a role in allowing the infection to occur and to progress into a crisis.
 The Houston law firm of Davis & Davis is dedicated to fighting for the victims of medical negligence and malpractice.
 Contact us today.

-- Surgical error, such as perforated bowel during appendectomy, hysterectomy, bariatric weight loss procedure or gallbladder surgery
+- Surgical errors such as perforated bowel during appendectomy, hysterectomy, bariatric weight loss procedure or gallbladder surgery

-- Nursing error, such as failure to monitor patient condition or administering medication that masked the symptoms of infection, or delay/failure to alert the doctor of signs of complications
+- Nursing errors such as failure to monitor patient condition or administering medication that masked the symptoms of infection, or delay/failure to alert the doctor of signs of complications

 - Misdiagnosis or delayed diagnosis of peritonitis, appendicitis, thiamine deficiency, obstructed bowel, ruptured diverticula, etc.

-- Medication error, such as failure to administer appropriate prophylactic antibiotics following surgery or in asplenic cases
+- Medication errors such as failure to administer appropriate prophylactic antibiotics following surgery or in asplenia cases

 When doctors, nurses and surgeons get careless, ignore signs of infection or fail to follow the accepted standards of medical care, what is initially a common and easily treatable surgical complication can become fatal.
 Without immediate and appropriate medical attention, infection can progress rapidly from one stage to the next, as follows:

 - Infection: Appendicitis, peritonitis, pneumonia, meningitis, staph infection, which can progress to: